SciML/DiffEqDocs.jl/docs/src/man/callback_functions.md

 # Event Handling and Callback Functions

-## Introduction to Callback Function
+## Introduction to Callback Functions

 DifferentialEquations.jl allows for using callback functions to inject user code into the solver algorithms.
 This is done by defining a callback function and